ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 When using Key Encryption with HPKE:

-Otherwise, the JWE Protected Header (and JWE Shared Unprotected Header) MUST NOT contain "alg".
 - The "alg" header parameter MUST be a HPKE JWE algorithm using Key Encryption.
 - The header parameter "psk_id" MAY be present.
 - The header parameter "ek" MUST be present and contain the base64url-encoded HPKE encapsulated secret.